Tiyth/Minecraft-Guides-Astral-Sorcery/pages/08.Radiance/01.Containment-Challice/docs.md

     active: false
 ---

-The first item that should be crafted is the Containment Challice (this will also demonstrate how crafting now works).
+The first item that should be crafted is the Containment Chalice (this will also demonstrate how crafting now works).
 Once the required items are in the table, there will be a picture (just like before) on the right side of the table that will confirm that you have all the right reagents.

 Before you right-click the table with your Resonating Wand, place down 5 relays on the Sooty Marble just inside the border.
 This is so you can see what the Altar is asking for and so you can put these items down quickly.